bmgjet/OpenNexus/README.md

 <p><strong>Database setup: </strong><br />
 Create a database, Create a username/password to use with it.<br />
-Enter these settings into the plugin.
-It will create the tables on its own.<br />
+Enter these settings into the config file and restart plugin.
+It will create the tables on its own.
+And the error messages should stop.<br />
 You have to use standard type password since thats all the Oxide.Mysql supports.<br />
 <br />

 <strong>Plugin setup:</strong><br />
 Default settings should work best but theres other adjustments provided within the config file.</p>